Appearance and character of Wolfgang Amadeus Mozart: Environment

 Mozart lived in the center of the Viennese musical world and knew a great number and variety of people: fellow musicians; theatrical performers; friends who, like him, had moved from Salzburg; and many aristocrats, including an acquaintance of the emperor Joseph II of Austria.
 He had numerous friends among the intellectuals, and he regularly attended the soirées held in the salons of prominent families where artists and thinkers met.
 However, his presence at such gatherings became increasingly sporadic as his ties with Freemasonry became tight.

 Maynard Solomon considers that the three closest friends of the composer may have been Gottfried Janequin, Count August Hatzfeld, and Sigmund Barisani.
 Many others included among his friendships his longtime colleague Joseph Haydn, the singers Franz Xaver Gerl and Benedikt Schack, and the horn Joseph Leutgeb.
 Leutgeb and Mozart maintained a curious kind of friendly banter, often with Leutgeb being the butt of Mozart's practical jokes.
+As for Haydn, he and Mozart often studied and played music together, and Mozart's overall admiration for Haydn ultimately led to his series of six quartets dedicated to Haydn.